 I enjoy reading your comments about my swaps.
 I also like reading the responses to my comments.

-I put a lot of effort into my swap presentation (decorated envie, personalized note card, folder, or hand drawn swap card) as well as the swap item itself, and I really appreciate it when it's evident that my swap partners add extra effort as well.
+I put a lot of effort into my swap and presentation and I really appreciate it when it's evident that my swap partners add extra effort as well.
 It makes my day when I can tell that my partner took the effort to read my profile.

 |Type 1||Type 2||Type 3||Uncategorized|